ShreyashSonkar2003/TaskWeave/README.md

 🐱 GitHub: [ShreyashSonkar2003](https://github.com/ShreyashSonkar2003)

 ## ℹ️ About
 A modern **CPU Scheduling Simulator** designed for **Operating Systems learners** to experiment with different scheduling techniques.
-Built with **HTML, CSS, JavaScript, and Python**, featuring Gantt chart visualizations, dynamic input handling, and clean UI.
+Built with **HTML, CSS, JavaScript**, featuring Gantt chart visualizations, dynamic input handling, and clean UI.

 ⭐ If you find this project useful, don’t forget to **star the repo**!